Training & Resources

 - Cope with changes and loss together.

 As Alzheimer's progresses and cognitive abilities change, it is normal to experience feelings of loss.
 Caregivers and family members may want to seek support from others who are dealing with similar situations.
 Support groups are available.
-Find an Alzheimer's Association support group in your area or join our online message boards.
+Find an Alzheimer's Association support group in your area or join our ALZConnected online community.

 - Seek outside help.